 I’ve been pairing with my colleague Noel Rappin on a cool Rails project lately, which has helped me turn a bunch of conceptual knowledge into real-world experience.
 I’m writing Ruby code, doing things the Rails way, and hewing faithfully to test-driven development.

 Now that I’ve got a few Ruby on Rails projects under my belt, I finally feel qualified to comment on Rails front-end coding conventions.
 As a UI specialist coming to Rails from the JSP world, I find a lot of room for improvement in the RoR approach to view-layer code.
 I love working on the non-view aspects of RoR projects, but I find I’ve got to do tons of cleanup at the ERB layer.
 Expect to see some open-source components from Pathfinder to help ease this pain.
-In the meantime, let me articulate my pain points:
+In the meantime,

 This is very smart move by Microsoft given the fact they have always hesitated to incorporate open-source technologies into their products.
 It is planning to ship jQuery with the ASP .NET MVC very soon.
-Integration with Visual Studio is something that is going to happen later.
-There are plans to enable intellisense support for jQuery in Visual Studio which would be really cool I think.
+Integration with Visual Studio is something that is going to

 Implementing linked multiselects with jQuery, LiveQuery, and Low Pro: Part 2: First pass at the actual code